evaherbst/Trabecular_Segmentation_Avizo/README.md

 Developed by [Eva C. Herbst](https://github.com/evaherbst) and [Alessandro A. Felder](https://github.com/alessandrofelder).

-:pencil:  <!-- Please read our [preprint](link to preprint), which we are submitting to Royal Society Open Science. -->
+:pencil:  Please read our [preprint](link to preprint), which we wrote with Lucinda A. Evans, Sara Ajami, Behzad Javaheri, and Andrew A. Pitsillides.

-:computer: CT scan data from our paper can be found on [Figshare](link to figshare account)
+:computer: CT scan data from our paper can be found on [Figshare](https://figshare.com/projects/Trabecular_and_Cortical_Bone_Segmentation_Method/99434)

 The method is shared under a [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), which means you can use and modify as you wish with proper attributing (*citation of our preprint*)